fralalonde/dipstick/HANDBOOK.md

 Names should exclude characters that can interfere with namespaces, separator and output protocols.
 A good convention is to stick with lowercase alphanumeric identifiers of less than 12 characters.

+Note that highly dynamic elements in metric names are usually better handled using `Labels`.

 ### Labels